777advait/Todo-CLI/README.md

 ### Viewing tasks

-Well, now that you have added tasks to your lists you might want to view the added tasks, `todo ls` will make it easier as it also shows tasks pending and tasks completed.
+Well, now that you have added tasks to your lists you might want to view the added tasks, `todo ls` displays your completed and pending tasks as well at the same time.

 ![todo ls](https://user-images.githubusercontent.com/76993204/137257344-56642367-c9e6-4f45-b393-e694743a1619.png)
 ![todo ls](https://user-images.githubusercontent.com/76993204/137257341-1fef117f-3d28-4ea7-875e-9ad21bd61b1e.png)